wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-design-report-layouts/includes/2-designing-part-1.md

 ## Video: Designing Report Layouts - Part 1

-In this 16-minute video Peter Myers and Chris Finlan introduce Report Builder and describe a general development methodology for:
+In this 16-minute video, Peter Myers and Chris Finlan introduce Report Builder and describe a general development methodology for:
 - Designing report layouts
 - Setting dynamic properties